GaetanLepage/kickstart.nixvim/README.md

 nix run .
 ```

+## Using your configuration

-## Using your personal nixvim in home-manager/NixOS
+### Using your personal nixvim in home-manager/NixOS

+TODO

+## Acknowledgement

+- [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) which I used as a baseline for this configuration